- 28

 |---|---|---|---|

-| 517 | HTTP/3 for HTTP Client API | Standard | Faster Web APIs, reduced latency |
+| 517 | HTTP/3 for HTTP Client API | Standard | Faster Web APIs, reduced Latency |

-| 516 | Ahead-of-Time Object Caching | Standard | Faster startup, lower cloud costs |
+| 516 | Ahead-of-Time Object Caching | Standard | Faster startup, reduced Cloud costs |

 | 529 | Vector API (11th Incubator) | Incubator | Faster large-scale data processing |

-| 525 | Structured Concurrency (6th Preview) | Preview | More stable concurrent code |
+| 525 | Structured Concurrency (6th Preview) | Preview | More stable Concurrent Code |

-| 526 | Lazy Constants (2nd Preview) | Preview | Faster class loading |
+| 526 | Lazy Constants (2nd Preview) | Preview | Faster Class Loading |

-| 524 | PEM Encodings (2nd Preview) | Preview | Easier crypto key management |
+| 524 | PEM Encodings (2nd Preview) | Preview | Easier Crypto Key management |

-| 530 | Primitive Types in Patterns (4th Preview) | Preview | More complete pattern matching |
+| 530 | Primitive Types in Patterns (4th Preview) | Preview | More complete Pattern Matching |

-| 522 | G1 GC Synchronization Improvements | Standard | Reduced pause time, better throughput |
+| 522 | G1 GC Synchronization Improvements | Standard | Reduced Pause Time, better Throughput |

-| 500 | Prepare to Make Final Mean Final | Standard | Better optimization, enforcing final |
+| 500 | Prepare to Make Final Mean Final | Standard | Better Optimization, preparing to enforce final |

-| 504 | Remove Applet API | Standard | Removes legacy code from platform |
+| 504 | Remove Applet API | Standard | Removes Legacy Code from the Platform |

-Impact on Enterprise ERP and Middleware
+Impact on Enterprise ERP and Middleware Systems

-For organizations using ERP systems with Java-based middleware (such as Apache Tomcat, WildFly, Spring Boot), JDK 26 features impact three main areas:
+For organizations using ERP systems with Java-based Middleware (such as Apache Tomcat, WildFly, Spring Boot), JDK 26 features impact three main areas:

 | Area | Related JEPs | Impact |